Feyerabend/logic/ERLANG.md

   N * factorial(N - 1).
 ```

-The calculation itself is very similar to the mathematical formulation in picture 2.
+The calculation itself is very similar to the mathematical formulation in figure 2.
 When testing the module/function, e.g. "fact:factorial(34)." in the running environment
 (shell) that exists.
 Erlang tries to pattern match "factorial(34)" against "factorial(0)"
 and fails.
 But against "factorial(N)" where N is a variable, the match succeeds and N